digitalocean/template-app-platform-gradient-cua-chat/README.md

 ## License

-This is a demo application provided by DigitalOcean.
+This is a template application provided by DigitalOcean.
 See LICENSE for details.